-How to fix television audio lag on Nintendo Switch
+Are your TV and Nintendo Switch out of sync?

 Getting some audio lag on your TV when trying to play Nintendo Switch?
-It's an annoying issue and could definitely ruin your gameplay experience, but luckily, that can be fixed if you're willing to purchase external speakers or use headphones.
+With so many great Nintendo Switch games to play, having an annoying audio issue could definitely ruin your gameplay experience.
+Luckily, that can be fixed if you're willing to purchase external speakers or use headphones.
+Here's how to fix television audio lag on your Nintendo Switch.

 Products used in this guide